 In the summer of 2016, I was accepted for the ComSciCon National Workshop in Boston, MA.
 It brings together 50 graduate students from around the United States to interact with science communication experts in writing, video, speaking, art, and more.
 This was also a chance to write an original science article for the general public and form collaborations with like-minded people.
 The workshop was an inspiring three days, and it helped me publish my first science article for the public with Nautilus magazine on freshwater fish.

 This spurred me to become even more engaged in science communication and helping other graduate students realize their science communication interests.
-I’ve since worked with other graduate students to found a local version of ComSciCon in the Pacific Northwest, and organized the 2017 meeting of the National ComSciCon.
+I’ve since worked with other graduate students to found a local version of ComSciCon in the Pacific Northwest, and been an organizer for ComSciCon National.